RagingRyann/group_project/README.md

 * Data Sources:
 - heart.csv

+## Software:
+- Pandas, Postgres, Tableau

-1. Topic Selected: Heart Disease predictability
+1. What Topic Selected: Heart Disease predictability
 2. Why: According to the Centers for Disease Control (CDC), 659,000 people in the United States die from heart disease each year or 1 in every 4 deaths.
+Therefore, being able to predict and control these risk factors will help save lives.
 3. Description: 4 Databases: Cleveland, Hungary, Switzerland, and Long Beach V with 14 columns of predicting factors.
 4. Questions to answer:
     - What are the major predictors of heart disease?
-    - What is the gender-specific differences?
+    - What, if any, are the gender-specific differences?
-    - What risk factors are modifiable?
+    - What, if any, risk factors are modifiable?
+    - Have risk factors changed over time?

 Preliminary ML Model: